-- 1. Students are expected to maintain a reading schedule at home to keep current with classroom discussions. - 2.
-Lab competencies will be assigned with PFT and EKG units - 3.
-Interpretation Assignments will be assigned with PFT and EKG units
+- 1. Students are expected to maintain a reading schedule to keep current with classroom discussions. - 2.
+Drug , Dosage, and Calculation Assignment

 COMPUTER USAGE

 As computer technology in the field of health occupations continues to become more popular, computers will be used in this course for several assignments.
 All students have access to computers and printers on the South Plains College campus.
 Students will be expected to utilize computers to access assignments and classroom resources.
 All registered students are supplied with a working email account from South Plains College.
 In order to take exams, students must have their username and password.